What is the Claude Code Swarm feature? Agent Teams, explained

 Context efficiency

 Single-agent Claude typically uses 80-90% of its context window before needing a reset.
-Team orchestration?
+With Claude Code agent teams?
 Around 40%.
 Each teammate carries their own context.
 Investigations happen in their window.
 Results come back summarized.

 This is the real win.
-Fresh context windows per agent prevent the token bloat that cripples single-agent approaches at scale.
+Fresh context windows per agent team member prevent the token bloat that cripples single-agent approaches at scale.

 Parallelization

-A task that takes one agent 2 hours might take a swarm 30 minutes - not because the agents are faster, but because they're working simultaneously on different parts of the problem.
+A task that takes one agent 2 hours might take an agent team 30 minutes - not because the agents are faster, but because they're working simultaneously on different parts of the problem.

 Handling large codebases

 Single agents struggle with 50,000+ line codebases.
 By the time they've loaded enough context to understand the architecture, they've consumed most of their working memory.
-Swarms solve this by distributing the cognitive load.
+Agent teams solve this by distributing the cognitive load across specialized swarm members.

 The impact on third-party tools